close button for sidebar

 Aventur Team

-Pension consolidation is the process of combining multiple pension pots into a single one.
 For individuals with multiple pensions from different jobs, consolidating pensions can simplify pension management and potentially offer greater investment flexibility.
 It's not a decision to be taken lightly, as it could have significant financial implications.

 This article will provides overview of how to consolidate your pensions under the current UK rules.
+If you're concerned about the recent Lifetime Allowance Changes, you can read our guide to LTA changes.

 1. Understand Your Pension Types

-There are two main types of pensions in the UK: defined benefit pensions (DB) and defined contribution pensions (DC).
 Understanding the nature of your pension plans is the first step in the consolidation process.
 DB pensions provide a guaranteed income in retirement.
-While DC pensions' value depends on the contributions made and how the investments perform.

 2. Understand the Benefits of Pension Consolidation